dadhi/SMap/README.md

 TBD:

-- [ ] Porting the minimal ImHashMap to SMap enough to test addition and lookup and benchmark with scalameter.
+- [ ] Porting the minimal ImHashMap to SMap enough to test addition and lookup and benchmark with *scalameter*.
-- [ ] Create and ditribute the package (learn in the process).
+- [ ] Create and distribute the package (learn in the process).